thecoldstone/upa-project-1/README.md

 As a format was chosen ".xml" since there were not any other formats.

 This dataset brings information of measured temperatures in the center of town Bohumin for one month between 2023-09-27 and 2023-10-27.
 Among the values are date of capture, time and its value.
-The interval between capture data is 5 minutes, and it gives its preciseness for the analysis over the time in a wayof graph or other alternatives.
+The interval between capture data is 5 minutes, and it gives its preciseness for the analysis over the time in a way of graph or other alternatives.

 Comparing to previous dataset, there is no much heterogeneity.
+Thus, it does satisfy InfluxDB [design patterns](https://docs.influxdata.com/influxdb/cloud-serverless/write-data/best-practices/schema-design/#design-for-performance) for performance.
+Moreover, it avoids wide and sparse schemas since there are only three values per row and no null values.

-Moreover, it does not have any specific identification between rows only if date and time is considered as a unique identifier which does not essentially bring worth for storing such an information.
+However, there is no any specific identification between rows only if date and time is considered as unique identifier which does not essentially bring worth for storing such an information.
 As a solution would be an adding of identifiers or names of devices which have captured temperature.
-It will allow to bring brighter, more descriptive and transparent view on data for further analysis and comparisons between uniques detectors.
+It will allow to bring brighter, more descriptive and transparent view on data for further analysis and comparisons between uniques detectors over period of time.

 Data will be queried in time range and will not require any computational power since it is limited only for one month.
 However, in case of bigger ranges prefered way of searching data can be fixed with [continuous queries](https://docs.influxdata.com/influxdb/v1/query_language/continuous_queries/) which runs periodically over the data until query is terminated.
 It [incrementally evaluates](https://www.dbta.com/BigDataQuarterly/Articles/What-Is-Continuous-SQL-and-Why-Are-Companies-Challenged-Without-It-139721.aspx#:~:text=With%20traditional%20SQL%2C%20queries%20are,efficiently%20recomputing%20the%20current%20state) its result.